gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 worth understanding.

 Eleven years later I took up the task of implementing pivot tables for [Row Zero](https://rowzero.io).
-It was only then that I was finally forced to understood them.
+It was only then that I was finally forced to grapple with them.
 Here, I take up the task of attempting to explain pivot tables in a way that would have been helpful to me a decade ago.